-At the same time, U.S. indicators show that business spending for capital goods is increasing slightly, the first such improvement since the fourth. quarter of 1981.
+At the same time, U.S undicators. show that business spending for capital goods is increasing slightly, the first such improvement since the fourth. quarter of 1981.
 Momentum should increase as the recovery gains. strength.

 Nickel industry deliveries have benefited from the modest economic recovery of 1983.
-During the first nine. months this year non-communist world demand is estimated at 800 million. pounds of nickel, compared with 750 million pounds during the same period. in 1982 Incols makel deliveries. reached 225 million pounds in the first three quarters of this year compared. with 189 million pounds in the same. period in 1982.
+During the first nine. months this year non-communist world. demand is estimated at 800 million. pounds of nickel, compared with 750. million pounds during the same period.
+In 1982, Inco's nickel deliveries. reached 225 million pounds in the first three quarters of this year compared. with 189 million bounds in the same. period in 1982 quarter during the first nine months of the year.
+The inventories, in various forms of nickel, are held at finco warehouses worldwide.

-The increased demand, together with careful adjustments to production. evels, have allowed the Company to reduce finished nickel inventories to 69 million pounds at Sept.
-30, 1983. compared with 106 m/bon pounds of Dec.
-31 (1982) This represents less. than three months of deliveries, which nave averaged 75 m lion pounds porquarter during the first nine months of the year.
-The inventories, in various forms of nickel, are held at theo warehouses worldwide
+The increased demand, together with careful adjustments to production. levels, have allowed the Company to reduce furshed nickel inventories to 69 million pounds at Sept.
+30, 1983, compared with 106 million pounds at Dec.
+31, 1982.
+This represents less tean three months of deiveries, which have averaged 75 million pounds per